joshmaxsilverman/joshmaxsilverman.github.io/_posts/2017-09-16-Broken-Sticks.md

 ![Cone cuts through cube.](\img\BrokenSticks4.png)

 The volume inside $P$ that is also inside the cone is a one-quarter pie-slice of a cone of height $1$ and base radius $1$.
-The volume of a cone is $\pi r^2 h/3$, and so the volume of the region of $P$ outside of the cone:
+The volume of a cone is $\pi r^2 h/3$, and so the volume of the region of $P$ outside of the cone is:

 $$\frac{1}{3} - \frac{\pi}{12}$$